Service · M365 InstantOn

 The server is gone.
 The discipline isn’t.

-M365 InstantOn is the productized way to bring real operating discipline to your Microsoft 365 tenant.
-We deploy a CIS-certified security baseline across identity, devices, email, collaboration, and data protection in 14 calendar days, then keep it aligned with continuous drift detection, monthly uplift releases, and a Quarterly Roadmap Review.
-Fixed price, fixed scope, fixed timeline.
+M365 InstantOn is the productized way to bring real operating discipline to your Microsoft 365 Business Premium tenant.
+We deploy a complete, CIS-aligned security baseline across identity, devices, email, collaboration, and data protection, then you enable it at the pace your change-management process supports.
+A $15,000 one-time Launch, with an optional $2,500 per month Managed lifecycle that keeps the baseline aligned as Microsoft keeps changing.
+Fixed price, fixed scope, no calendar pressure.

-Microsoft Solutions Partner Nonprofit charity tenant authorization CIS-certified baseline Portability Promise
+Microsoft Solutions Partner 5 of 6 designations CIS-aligned baseline Portability Promise

 The activation gap